A

 working hard to find the narrative path, and then stay on it.

 This principle travels well.
-That's not to say its application to
+That's not to say its

 Contact Peter Segnitz